dodiku/detune/README.md

 Don't use the regular .xcodeproj file, because the CocoaPods won't be imported.

 #### ARFaceAnchor
-We mapped all available face anchors that are available on ARKit.
+We mapped [all available face anchors](https://developer.apple.com/documentation/arkit/arfaceanchor) on ARKit.
 You can find this list on the Xcode project:
 ```
     "browDown_L" = "0.3815315";
     "browDown_R" = "0.2073889";